 "That made my attendance really low and I was getting in trouble," she said.

 Concerns surrounding the cost of and access to sanitary products came to the fore in March 2016, when former Prime Minister David Cameron announced an end to Britain's tampon tax.

 However, in May, the Independent reported the tax was still in effect after European Commission regulations blocked member states from repealing it.
 The Independent's report remains the most recent update on Britain's tampon tax.

 Similar efforts have seen some success in the United States, where menstruating individuals spend an estimated $18,000 on sanitary products over their lifetime.

 The same month Cameron made moves to abolish Britain's tampon tax, Chicago got rid of its own to correct what the city council said was an "unfairness to women."

 In September, New York City's tampon tax repeal went into effect, though the rollout itself might have been a little shaky.

-Maryland, Massachusetts, Minnesota, Pennsylvania and New Jersey have all to do away with the tax on the state level, while individual colleges, high schools and middle schools across the nation have taken it upon themselves to make menstrual products free and accessible.
+Maryland, Massachusetts, Minnesota, Pennsylvania and New Jersey have all done away with the tax on the state level, while individual colleges, high schools and middle schools across the nation have taken it upon themselves to make menstrual products free and accessible.

 Leslie told the BBC that Freedom4Girls would investigate a more long-term solution to the problem in the U.K.